Anujpatel04/Anuj-AI-ML-Lab/Single_AI_Agents/Home_Renovation_agent/README.md

 2. Set up your Google API key:

+   **Important**: This agent loads the API key from the root `.env` file of the repository.
+No API keys are stored in this folder.

-   Add to your `.env` file in the root directory:
+   Add your Google API key to the `.env` file in the root directory (`/Users/anuj/Desktop/Anuj-AI-ML-Lab/.env`):
    ```
    GOOGLE_API_KEY=your_google_api_key_here
    ```

-   Or export as an environment variable:
+   Alternatively, you can export it as an environment variable:
    ```bash
    export GOOGLE_API_KEY="your_google_api_key_here"
    ```